 A quick note about commenting: If you click the little number in the talk-balloon button at the top right of this entry, you can comment very easily on what you see here.
 We’d love to see some comments begin to pour in as that will help us grow our community!

 The following post has been written by Michael Malan, a student in Dr. Simone Muench’s Fun with Fiction course this fall.
-Dr. Muench assigned two stories for her class to read — My Parent’s Bedroom by Uwem Akpan and The Story of the Lizard who had the Habit of Dining on His Wives by Eduardo Galeano — and told them to write a review of the story they liked the best.
-The class then chose the best review of each story.
-Michael Malan’s review of The Story of the Lizard who had the Habit of Dining on His Wives was chosen as the best.
+Dr. Muench assigned two stories for her class to read — My Parent’s Bedroom by Uwem Akpan and The Story of the Lizard who had the Habit of Dining on His Wives by Eduardo Galeano — and told them to write a review of the story they enjoyed the most.
+The class then chose their favorite review of each story.
+Michael Malan’s review of The Story of the Lizard who had the Habit of Dining on His Wives was chosen.
 You can read the previously posted story review at this link.

 Men Love to Eat Women: Gender Relationships in The Story of the Lizard Who Had the Habit of Dining on His Wives